 Photography: Adirondack Camp

 French Woods is one of the best theater camps in the country!
 They have 5 different theaters on campus and auditions are the second day of camp.
 Basically, you spend the whole session working on putting up a show.
 And if your kid is more interested in backstage roles, they have the opportunity to do those rather than be onstage.
-They have 5 different sessions beginning June 9th and you can sign your child up for 3, 6, 9 or 12 weeks at a time.
+They have 5 different sessions beginning in June and you can sign your child up for 3, 6, 9 or 12 weeks at a time.

 Photography: French Woods Festival